 Q: Did you have to learn a lot about 18th century Europe for the novel?

 A:.Heck yes!
-I knew about US history of course with the Revolutionary War, but this was all that was going on at the same time in Europe, Persia, and India.
-There were other wars and revolutions, other coups and invasions.
+I knew about US history, of course, with the Revolutionary War, but this was all that was going on at the same time in Europe, Persia, and India.
+There were other wars and revolutions, other coups and invasions, other spies and intrigue.

 Q: So Count Saint-Germain was a real historical figure and not one of your characters?